Dagupan: Economy

-▪ Filinvest (Fora Dagupan – a Townscape development)

-▪ Vester Corporation – Bayani Hall condominium, Arellano St., Dagupan

-As of June 2020, Dagupan is one of the 25 cities in the country identified as an area with “high-potential in IT-BPM industry” for transformation into “digital cities” by 2025.

-Sitel, a global business process outsourcing (BPO) firm, has recently opened its first Sitel MAXhub in Dagupan, bringing more jobs to aspiring BPO professionals in Dagupan city.
-The company is now actively seeking to expand more in the city.
+As of June 2020, Dagupan is one of the 25 cities in the Philippines identified as an area with "high-potential in IT-BPM industry" for transformation into "digital cities" by 2025.
+Sitel, a global business process outsourcing (BPO) firm, has opened in 2020 its first Sitel MAXhub in Dagupan.

-Local businessmen have also gone with the trend in developing their properties in different locations which further boosts the city's construction activities and secures the city's title as the economic hub of Pangasinan.

-Another part of Dagupan's economy is the motor vehicle industry centered around Caranglaan and Lucao districts.
-Many automotive companies have a dealership in the city's metropolitan area.
-Existing car dealerships from major companies including Ford, Hyundai, Chevrolet, Mazda and Isuzu are all found in Dagupan, while other companies such as Toyota, Honda, Mitsubishi, Nissan and many more are found at the neighbouring town of Calasiao.
+The motor vehicle industry of Dagupan is centered around Caranglaan and Lucao districts.
+Many well-known automotive companies have a dealership in the city's metropolitan area.

 Tourism

 Dagupan is a historic city that boasts numerous historical, cultural heritage, recreational, ecotourism, business, and culinary tourism of national importance.

 Being at the center of trade in the north for centuries blessed with a geography crisscrossed by several rivers and sandy beaches, Dagupan has naturally become a multifaceted city in terms of tourism.
 Also, as the transportation hub of Pangasinan, the city is easily accessible to the public, whether coming from within or outside of the province.